Sing-A-Long

-"Sing-A-Long" is a song by UK garage duo Shanks & Bigfoot, released on 17 July 2000.
+"Sing-A-Long" is a song by the UK garage duo Shanks & Bigfoot, released on 17 July 2000.
 The song did not match the success of their previous UK number-one hit, "Sweet like Chocolate", but was still a hit single, peaking at number 12 on the UK Singles Chart and number one on both the UK Dance and Independent charts.
 Terri Walker provides vocals on the song.